Start9Labs/documentation/site/source/support/faq/faq-general.rst

 * an SDK for developers, including an "Actions" API to simplify complex operations for the common user
 * and much, much more.
 Please see the corresponding :ref:`Concepts<embassy-os>` section.

-The .s9pk extension is Start9's custom package format based on tar.
-It encompasses the necessary components to compress, host, and install a service on a Marketplace.
+The `.s9pk` extension is Start9's custom package format based on `tar`.
+It encompasses the necessary components to compress, host, and install a service on a Marketplace registry.

 What are embassyOS Services?
 ----------------------------